ChatGPT prototype was launched on 30 Nov 2022 by startup OpenAI. There was no fanfare but the industry was abuzz.

 Google appeared to have taken a different approach such as the selection of source data and how the application is trained.
 So do expect differences in the way queries are handled as well as the delivery of results.

-I have already mentioned utility apps directly using ChatGPT have started to surfaces in numbers.
+I have already mentioned utility apps directly using ChatGPT have started to surface in numbers.
 I expect this to continue.

 In a nutshell

-ChatGPT answers queries, completes essays and writes codes.
+ChatGPT answers queries, completes essays and writes and debug codes.
 The output is coherent and contextually correct and delivered in a human like form.

 It however has limitations and these can be reasonably overcome by a discerning individual.
 In the wrong hands and for the unassuming it can be a different outcome.